czyys/dustforceguide/README.md

 While we’re on the topic of dashing, it’s good to understand how exactly it works:

 * Ground Dashes
-	* If your speed is below your normal running speed it immediately puts you at it and locks your momentum for 12/13 frames (There's 60 frames in a second).
+	* If your speed is below your normal running speed it immediately puts you at it and locks your momentum (so speed and direction you're moving in) for 12/13 frames (there's 60 frames in a second).
 	* The same applies if your speed is above it with one important difference - it locks your momentum at your current speed.
 	* You can cancel out of it by jumping, grabbing a wall or attacking.